 Actions to mitigate risk of harm could include:

-It is expected that an agency would take all reasonable steps to identify any actions it could reasonably take to mitigate the identified harms, to enable notification to occur.
+Agencies are expected to take all reasonable steps to identify any actions they could reasonably take to mitigate the identified harms and enable notification to occur.

 If a data breach involves the personal information of a child, notification should generally be made to the child’s parent or legal guardian.
 For minors aged 16 years or older it may be appropriate to make the notification directly to the child.